kphannan/OpenLCB/prototypes/Arduino/sketches/README.txt

 CanMrrlcbTest: (Bob Jacobsen)
     Develop a library for doing the MRRLCB link setup.

+CAN2EtherNetuino: (Bob Jacobsen)
+    A CAN-Ethernet bridge for the LEDuino.
+Just forwards frames, not a full OpenLCB router.

+MrrlcbCanEtherNet: (Bob Jacobsen)
+    Develop an OpenLCB Ethernet router - not yet done

 -------------------------

 *.pde files are the primary source for a Arduino sketch.
 As such, they